 ‘Hey, do I ask about your beard!?!’

 The door opens on Mr. and Mrs. Durwood.
 Zoe and Zack are hovering in the background, and Taïga can hear her classmate trying to convince their mother to let them go trick or treating with the other kids.
-Zoe is dressed like a purple astronaut, giggling and trying to recognize her disguised friends.
+Zoe, wearing purple astronaut gear, is giggling trying to recognize her disguised friends.

-Felicity was right, the Durwood kids aren’t allowed out before Vilhelmina’s older brother, Waylon,who’s carrying little two-year old Gator around on his first Halloween, promises to stay with the younger kids, keeping an eye on them.
+Felicity was right, the Durwood’s won’t let their kids out before Vilhelmina’s older brother, Waylon, who’s carrying little two-year old Gator around on his first Halloween, promises to stay with the younger kids and keep an eye on them.
 Zoe is overjoyed to finally be let out, thanking Waylon profusely as they continue down the street.
 Zack insists that it was all thanks to him, but his twin sister shuts him up, claiming that he would need real superpowers to accomplish such a task, not just only a stupid costume!
 Zack is miffed, but follows the little group as they all continue running from door to door collecting candy.
 Taïga is amazed at the sheer quantity of sweets, chewing gum and chocolate that find the way into her basket.
 At this pace, they’ll soon have enough candy to open a store!

 It opens on a funny bunny and a dreadful monster.